 Product Market Peers and Relative Performance Evaluation

-We investigate the role of Relative Performance Evaluation (RPE) theory in CEO pay and turnover.
-RPE predicts that firms will filter out common shocks (i.e., those affecting the firm and its peers) while evaluating CEO performance and that the extent of filtering increases with the number of firms in the peer group.
-Despite the intuitive appeal of the theory, previous tests of RPE find weak and inconsistent evidence.
-To examine this hypothesis, we exploit recent advances in textual analysis and define peers based on firms’ product descriptions in their 10-K filings (Hoberg and Phillips, 2016).
-This alternative classification not only captures common shocks to firms’ product markets more effectively but also tracks the evolving nature of these markets as 10-Ks are updated annually.
-Using product market peers, we find three pieces of evidence consistent with RPE in relation to CEO pay – (i) firms on average filter out common shocks to stock returns, (ii) the extent of filtering increases with the number of peers, and (iii) firms completely filter out common shocks in the presence of a large number of peers.
-We also find consistent evidence for forced CEO turnover.
+We investigate the role of Relative Performance Evaluation (RPE) theory in CEO pay and turnover using a product similarity-based definition of peers (Hoberg and Phillips 2016).
+RPE predicts that firms filter out common shocks (i.e., those affecting the firm and its peers) while evaluating CEO performance and that the extent of filtering increases with the number of peers.
+Despite the intuitive appeal of the theory, previous tests of RPE find weak and inconsistent evidence, which we argue is due to the imprecise categorization of peers.
+Using product market peers, we find three pieces of evidence consistent with RPE in relation to CEO pay and forced turnover: (i) on average, firms partially filter out common shocks to stock returns, (ii) the extent of filtering increases with the number of peers, and (iii) firms completely filter out common shocks in the presence of a large number of peers.

-Keywords: Product market peers, Relative Performance Evaluation, CEO compensation, and Forced CEO Turnovers
+Keywords: Product market peers, relative performance evaluation, CEO compensation, and forced CEO turnover

 JEL Classification: M40; M41; G30; J33